 Draft Collective Priority Outcome/Indicators you aim to improve Goal 1: Increase student proficiency in English Language Arts We will increase ELA proficiency in chronically absent students by 5%.
-Students with chronic absenteeism with show a 5% growth on the ELA NWEA Map assessment.
+Students with chronic absenteeism will show a 5% growth on the ELA NWEA Map assessment.
 This will be accomplished by offering literacy-based ELO opportunities, SEL supports, attendance education/ motivation, and collaboration with the community and teams on plans of action.
 Progress will be monitored through analyzing NWEA MAP data.
 Goal 2: Increase Expanded Learning Opportunities for students and families We will increase expanded learning opportunities for the community.
 The amount of opportunities will increase from 1 opportunity a trimester to 1 opportunity a month.
-This will be accomplished through Literacy and Theatre Goal 3 Increase Attendance rates At least 70% of chronically absent students will show improved attendance.
+This will be accomplished through Literacy and Theatre ELO classes, 2nd - 6th grade Book Club, Parent Priority Standards workshops, partnership with Riverside University Health's education program.
+This growth will be tracked using the Rustic Lane Site Event Tracking Sheet.
+Goal 3 Increase Attendance rates At least 70% of chronically absent students will show improved attendance.
 This will be measured by comparison of pre- and post-program attendance records.
 This will be accomplished through targeted extended learning opportunities like the Fall Book Club and Community Schools Transformative Youth Theater program, students will be provided extra time outside of the school day to enhance their social-emotional learning and expand their literary knowledge.
-We will create targeted check-in in check-out groups to support these students as well as offer extra support for both parents and students through parent classes, Check in Check Out interventions, and motivational activities.
-Progress will be monitored through the analysis of attendance reports in QSIS.
+We will create targeted check-in in check-out groups to support these students as well as offer extra support for both parents and students through parent classes, Check in Check Out interventions, and motivational activities.Progress will be monitored through the analysis of attendance reports in QSIS.